 Disclaimer: Partnerships & affiliate links help us create better content.
 Learn how.

 VPNs truly set the standard when it comes to protecting yourself online.
 The question is, however, whether they’re necessary for gaming.
-Regardless of the types of games you like to play, we highly recommend using a VPN to maintain your privacy and security for any game that requires an internet connection.
+Regardless of the types of games you like to play, we highly recommend using a secure VPN to maintain your privacy and security for any game that requires an internet connection.

 Some benchmarks for choosing a gaming VPN are a fast and reliable connection and worldwide server access.
 If you are unsure where to start, we recommend checking out these top VPNs for gaming, such as SurfShark and CyberGhost.
 While there are free VPNs, premium VPNs are often affordable and will help improve your overall gaming experience.